Welcome to Bradford Police Museum

 Visits to the museum include guided tours of the original Victorian cells which formed part of the original police station together with a visit to the beautifully preserved Victorian Court room.

-The museum will then be open every Friday (11am-3pm) and Saturday (12 noon - 4pm) each week of the year up until Saturday 24th November 2018.
+The museum will open every Friday (11am-3pm) and Saturday (12 noon - 4pm) each week throughout the year up until and including Saturday 24th November 2018.